 Most exciting of all though is the arrival of our baby in June.
 I plan to get some sleep in before life changes yet again.

-You can see Ryan's work in Radical Figures: Painting in the New Millennium until May 10th 2020 - find out more about the show
+You can see Ryan's work in Radical Figures: Painting in the New Millennium extended until August 30th - find out more about the show

 Pop in-store or shop online for everything you'll need.
 Our staff artists will be more than happy to give you advice on materials.
 Don't forget to hashtag #cassart on social media to show us your creations.